 Important: Tomatoes and cucumber should be added only shortly before serving!

 Place the cubes in a large bowl and drizzle them with extra virgin olive oil.
 Turn eggplant cubes to coat them well.
 Place them on a baking sheet lined with baking paper.
 Bake them for 20 minutes, turning them mid-time.
 After 20 minutes baking, they should look a bit dry and shriveled.
 These are the times I use with my oven.
 Some ovens work faster!
 The eggplants’ texture is critical in this dish.
 The cubes should look dry on the outside but still be moist inside, spongy.
 It is best to test the doneness of the eggplant cubes by inserting a toothpick.
 If it offers no resistance it should be ok.
 The eggplant cubes should not be mushy and fall apart when you lift them as they will absorb the marinade later and soften further.
 Once you have mastered this part by trial and error you are practically home free.

 In the meantime, saute the onions slices until soft (2-3 minutes).
 Add the peppers and garlic and saute for 2-3 minutes further.
 Peppers and garlic should be limp, but still “al dente”.
 Let it cool.

 Make a marinade out of the extra-virgin olive oil, lemon juice, cilantro (fresh coriander leaves) or Italian parsley and pepper.
 Be careful when adding salt, as the feta cheese may be very salty.
 Adjust the taste if necessary.

 Put eggplant, onion, pepper slices, garlic, and olives in a bowl.
 Add feta cheese and the marinade, turning the salad ever so gently.
 You don’t warn to end up with an unsightly mush.
 Try not to break the feta cheese too much.

-If you decide to add tomatoes and cucumber, add it only just before serving, otherwise they will get soggy.
+If you decide to add tomatoes and cucumber, add them only just before serving, otherwise they will get soggy.
 Adjust the taste again.